S-DeHerrera-Neil/COSC/PowerShell.md

    get-process -name s*

-3. Find the cmdlet and its purpose for the following aliases: gal- Get-Alias gal dir- Get-Alias dir echo- Get-Alias echo
+3. Find the cmdlet and its purpose for the following aliases: gal alias
+   > Get-Alias gal
+   dir-alias
+   > Get-Alias dir
+   echo-alias
+   > Get-Alias echo
+   ? alias
-   ?- Get-Alias ?
+   > Get-Alias ? or  > Get-Command ?
+   % alias
-   %- Get-Alias %
+   > Get-Alias % or > Get-Command %
+   ft alias
-   ft- Get-Alias ft
+   > Get-Alias ft or > Get-Command ft

-4. Display a list of Windows Firewall Rules.
+5. Display a list of Windows Firewall Rules.
-   Get-NetFirewallRule
+   > Get-NetFirewallRule

-5. Create a new alias called "gh" for the cmdlet "Get-Help" get-process
+6. Create a new alias called "gh" for the cmdlet "Get-Help"
+   > New-Alias -name "gh" get-help